joaopizani/env.modular-xplatform-vim-cfg/README.md

 niceties follows:

- * **Segregated Vim metafiles:** Vim has the bad habit of polluting the user's working directory with backup files (myfile~), swap files (.myfile.swp), undo files, etc. My config segregates all these files into a central directory: `modular-xplatform-vim-cfg/runtime/{backup,swap,undo,views}`.
+ * **Segregated Vim metafiles:** Vim has the bad habit of polluting the user's working directory with backup files (myfile~), swap files (.myfile.swp), undo files, etc. My config segregates all these files into central directories: `modular-xplatform-vim-cfg/runtime/{backup,swap,undo,views}`.

  * **Easy and organized plugin management:** Our setup uses [Vundle](https://github.com/gmarik/vundle), the *Mother of All Plugins* for Vim.
 Vundle is like a package manager for Vim plugins.
-You have a list of your installed plugins under `modular-xplatform-vim-cfg/config/vimrc.vim`; you can install and/or update plugins by using the command `:BundleInstall` and uninstall by using `BundleClean`.
-All plugins are kept under a single directory, one plugin per subdirectory.
+You have a list of your installed plugins under `modular-xplatform-vim-cfg/config/vimrc.vim`; you can install and/or update plugins by using the command `:BundleInstall!` and uninstall by using `BundleClean!`.
+All plugins are kept under a single directory, with one plugin per subdirectory.

  * **Code snippets:** Includes the awesome [snipmate](http://vimeo.com/3535418) plugin, which allows you to insert short snippets of code by using "trigger" keywords and the Tab key.
 It's too awesome